Grit (Martyn Bennett album): Background

 The album was recorded while Bennett was ill and unable to play his instruments, so instead he brought together samples of unaccompanied traditional Scottish folk singers, his own bagpipe and fiddle playing, and electronic drum beats.
-The opening track, Move, samples a recording of traditional singer Sheila Stewart performing Ewan MacColl’s Moving On Song.
+The opening track, "Move", samples a recording of traditional singer Sheila Stewart performing Ewan MacColl's "Moving On Song".
 Stewart was delighted that he was taking her music to a new audience.
-The album features many other traditional Scottish singers, including Lizzie Higgins and Scottish Gaelic singer Flora MacNeil, as well as Michael Marra narrating an English translation of psalm 118 in the track Liberation.
+The album features many other traditional Scottish singers, including Lizzie Higgins and Scottish Gaelic singer Flora MacNeil, as well as Michael Marra narrating an English translation of Psalm 118 in the track "Liberation".

-In Bennett's sleeve notes for Grit, he wrote, “In recent years so many representations of Scotland have been misty-lensed and fanciful to the point that the word ‘Celtic’ has really become a cloudy pigeon hole.
-This album was a chance for me to present a truthful picture, yet face my own reflection in the great mirror of all cultures.”
+In Bennett's sleeve notes for Grit, he wrote, "In recent years so many representations of Scotland have been misty-lensed and fanciful to the point that the word 'Celtic' has really become a cloudy pigeon hole.
+This album was a chance for me to present a truthful picture, yet face my own reflection in the great mirror of all cultures."
 The album skillfully interweaves old and new sounds and has been "credited with starting the musical evolution of Celtic fusion".

-The album cover shows a photo of the artist standing on top of a hill, right behind a Trig - an Anagram of the album title.
+The album cover shows a photo of the artist standing on top of a hill, behind a trig – an anagram of the album title.